satspatel/pip/Revision.md

 - Enacted 2018
 - Replaced the 1998 one

-### Principles
+### Principles of GDPR

-1. Processing lawful and fair
+1. Processing lawful, fair and transparent
 1. Purposes of processing specified, explicit and legitimate
 1. Data adequate, relevant and not excessive
 1. Data accurate and kept up to date
 1. Kept no longer than necessary
 1. Processed in secure manner

-Lawfulness, fairness and transparency
-Purpose limitation
-Data minimisation
-Accuracy
-Storage limitation
-Integrity and confidentiality (security) Accountability
+1. Accounted for – compliance with legislation

 ## Mental Capacity Act 2005